MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/support-folders-monitoring-view-web-console.md

 ## Create a folder

-To create a folder using the web console, follow these steps:
+To create a folder, follow these steps:

 1. Open the web console and navigate to **Monitoring**.
 2. Select **New dashboard**.
 This opens a right panel like before where **Monitoring** is selected by default.